niell-ion/derail-docs/docs/derail_operation.md

-The Derail Light is mounted to a **Western-Cullen-Hayes (WCH) derail device**.
+The derail light is mounted to a **Western-Cullen-Hayes (WCH) derail device**.
 Always follow WCH’s official documentation for derail device operation.
-This section explains how the integrated **Derail Light** indicates system status.
+This section explains how the integrated **derail light** indicates system status.

 ---